tuck1s/3d-sudoku/README.md

 7 - 6 - - - | 8 - - - - - | 6 - - 4 - - |
 2 - 2 - 6 - | 4 - - - 7 - | 9 - - 2 1 - |
 ```

+This shows bottom, middle, and top layers.
+Each cube's faces (e.g. `- 1 3 - - 1`) show in the conventional order of
+_top, bottom, left, right, front, back_.

 This leads to: how many distinct solutions are there?
 To find all solutions, use a classic **backtracking search**: